 Stolt-Nielsen and the arrested executive sought an injunction barring the Antitrust Division from prosecuting them.
 The district court granted the injunction, finding that the Division cannot unilaterally rescind a leniency agreement but must seek a judgment from a district court that the applicant has breached the agreement; the court also found that Stolt-Nielsen had not breached the agreement.
-This injunction was vacated by the court of appeals, which held that the district court should not have decided the issue in the absence of an indictment.
+This injunction was vacated by the court of appeals, which held that the district court lacked the authority to issue an injunction to prevent merely a wrongful indictment.
 The Antitrust Division then indicted Stolt-Nielsen and the executive.
 Stolt-Nielsen renewed its objection and the district court dismissed the indictments, again finding that Stolt-Nielsen had not breached the conditional leniency agreement.
-The v Limitation on treble damages under the Antitrust Criminal Penalty Enhancement and Reform Act (2004)